Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Discussion

+Consistent with prior reports \citep{margalit2024unifying, qian2024local, deb2025toponets}, we found that the topographic regularizer could reduce the overall effective dimensionality of the representations as $\lambda$ increases (Figure \ref{fig:effectiveDim}).
+WS training tended to produce lower effective dimensionality than both AS and control models.
+However, not all topographic conditions were associated with lower overall effective dimensionality; specifically, for CIFAR-10, both AS and WS showed higher dimensionality than control for the two lower levels of regularization, and AS models exceeded control for all $\lambda$ levels.
+In contrast, \textit{within-class} effective dimensionality was consistently at or below control levels.
+This suggests that the topographic regularization mainly reduces within-class variation.

+Lower-dimensional representations have been linked to increased robustness, as they are more resilient to various types of perturbations \citep{sanyal2018robustness, awasthi2020adversarial}.
+Related findings in non-topographic models also suggest that encouraging similarity in learned features or activations improves robustness \citep{nassar2021noise, gourtani2024improving}.
+Importantly, our results (Figure~\ref{fig:effectiveDim}) suggest that robustness is not necessarily accompanied by lower dimensionality: in some cases, topographic regularization was associated with both higher overall effective dimensionality and greater robustness.

-When analysing the spatial organization of activity, we found that WS produced stronger smoothing (higher values of Moran's I), shorter distances between co-activated units, and more functionally coherent angular tuning profiles.
-AS training, in contrast, produced a larger proportion of tightly coupled unit-pairs, but no spatial smoothness.
-In fact, AS introduced a striped-like organization of activation, with lower smoothness than found in the control models.
-This suggests that the AS constraint we used, which was local in nature, satisfied the loss function by producing a subset of unit pairs with very high correlations.
-This finding was not reported in prior works using activation correlations, which implemented what is essentially a global loss function \citep{poli2023introducing, margalit2024unifying, rathi2024topolm}, where long-range correlations are explicitly discouraged while short range correlations are encouraged.
-Indeed, we found that we could reproduce the impact of the global constraint on activation correlations when modifying the loss function.
+When analyzing the spatial organization of activity, we found that WS models produced higher spatial smoothness (Moran's \textit{I}) and shorter spatial distances between highly correlated units.
+AS models, in contrast, produced a larger proportion of high-correlation unit pairs, but did not increase spatial smoothness.
+Instead, AS introduced a striped-like organization of activation, with lower smoothness than found for control models.
+We interpret this to be a consequence of the local scope of our AS objective: the model could minimize the local loss by producing neighbor pairs with very high correlations, without enforcing smooth variation across the full grid.
+This finding was not reported in prior work using activation-similarity objectives, which implemented \textit{global} losses that penalize high similarity at large spatial distances \citep{poli2023introducing, margalit2024unifying, rathi2024topolm}.
+Consistent with this, when we implemented a global activation-similarity loss, we found that we could recover prior findings showing that the loss term produces spatial smoothing on the grid (Appendix \ref{sec:appendGlobalSim}).